How do I access this e-learning?

 We want your feedback because we want to make the e-learning as good as it can be at meeting your learning needs!

 There will be an opportunity to give feedback at the end of each module, and we hope that you take a few moments to send it through.
-You can also email us at email@example.com.
+You can also email us at email@example.com or use the contact form.

 What if I don’t want to fill in the feedback survey?
 I can’t seem to complete the course without filling in the survey.